0xbitcoin/tokenpool/README.md

 9. show payment tokens and their approval to the payments contract - on pool overview , make it easy for pool owner to approve tokens to it (dapp button)
 10. fix hashrate chart
 11. display many stats on overview like gas prices
+12. implement suspension and overriding it using the poolconfig

 https://mintpond.com/b/prop-vs-pplns-vs-pps-mining-pool-reward-systems